-Motor Preferences Approach
+Motor Preferences Systemic Approach

-Key 2 = Needs Pyramid of the living (and therefore athletes !)
+Key 1 = Needs Pyramid of the living (and therefore athletes !)

 (ranked from bottom to top of the pyramid)